 The reason?
 Life at sea is challenging, demanding, and sometimes tough, and not many people are ready to give the comfort of the “normal” life on land and switch is for 24/7 ship life with no day-off during the whole length of the contract.

-Also, most of the cabins on board cruise ships are double-shared and don’t have a window.
+Also, most of the cabins onboard cruise ships are double-shared and don’t have a window.
 I remember I once dreamed a few nights in a row about having a window and birds waking me up in the morning… silly, right?
 Well, once you start working on a cruise ship, you’ll start appreciating those small, seemingly insignificant things.
-Not to mention being apart from your beloved ones for a long period of time.
+Not to mention being apart from friends and family for a long period of time.

 Ok, let’s get back to the topic.